Feedback

 Optical printers arrive

 Optical printers were actually machines that project film frames onto fresh film stock.
-This machine allowed technicians to extract indivitual frames and re-photograph them but it was too expensive and required a whole room of equipment.
+This machine allowed technicians to extract individual frames and re-photograph them but it was too expensive and required a whole room of equipment.
 Only some major studios could afford it.

 1980s